 High price point

-Herbivore Lapis Blue Tansy Face Oil
+Herbivore Lapis Blue Face Oil

 We put the Herbivore Lapis Blue Tansy Face Oil to the test after receiving a complimentary sample from the brand.
 Keep reading for our full product review.

 After creating my ideal routine of skincare basics—cleanser, moisturizer, and sunscreen—I started gaining the confidence to see what additional products, such as serums, oils, and exfoliators, could do for my skin.
 My favorite out of the three is face oil, as slathering my face with a luxe, nourishing formula makes my dry skin feel moisturized, which I really appreciate.
-Additionally, using a face oil makes it easier to give yourself a mini facial massage, as if you were in a spa—so relaxing.
+Additionally, using face oil makes it easier to give yourself a mini facial massage, as if you were in a spa—so relaxing.

 Herbivore is a brand that prides itself on using natural, high-quality ingredients, which is something that I've become increasingly interested in lately.
 As someone with delicate skin, I need a face oil that doesn't contain harsh chemicals.
 I was so excited after seeing the number of ingredients that Herbivore's Lapis Blue Tansy Face Oil contains, which is a pretty short list.
 So how did my skin react?
-Continue reading to find out in my full review.
+Keep reading to find out in my full review.